influx6/shogun/readme.md

 > shogun
 ⠙ Nothing to do...

-⡿ Run `shogun help` to see what it takes to make me work.
+⡿ Run `shogun -h` to see what it takes to make me work.
 ```

 ## Writing Shogun Packages